-The parking brake is a "spring applied-hydraulic release" Caliper/Disc unit mounted on the drive line at the axle pinion.
+The parking brake is a "spring applied-hydraulic release" Caliper/Disc unit mounted of the driveline at the axle pinion.

-Pressure is tapped off of the accumulator line to supply flow to a pressure reducing valve, which limits the down-stream pressure to 1500 psi.
+Pressure is tapped off of the accumulator line to supply flow to a pressure reducing valve, which limits the downstream pressure to 1500 psi.
 A four way solenoid valve directs this supply to the parking brake caliper when this solenoid is energized, allowing the machine to move.
 The other passage in this solenoid valve allows the parking pressure to bleed off the service (wet disc) brakes, which are also to hold the machine when it's parked.